panagiotisl/hate-speech-detection-using-user-attributes/README.md

 ### Dataset
 For our research we 'll be using the [dataset](https://github.com/zeerakw/hatespeech) from the previously mentioned papers.
 Some data from the original dataset were inaccessible.
-Therefore, we use `remove_non_existent_tweets.py` to find all the tweets that caused an exception.
-Most of the time, the exception was *'code': 63, 'message': 'User has been suspended'*.
-After extracting the `bad_tweets.csv` file, we compare it with `NAACL_SRW_2016.csv`, we remove the tweets that caused exceptions and we obtain the dataset `training_data_previous_attributes.csv`, which contains the tweets that still exist.
+Therefore, we use `extract_tweet_user_data.py` to obtain our new dataset

-From this file, we examine each tweet ID and we use the twitter API to extract all the information needed for our research and we will save it to our final training data file `final_training_data.csv`.
+`tweet_user_data.csv`.